PaddyDwyer/OS-X-Background-Changer/README.md

 ### Clone/Fork
 Clone or fork this repository.

 ### Get some images
 Get some desktop images.
 I recommend 365 so you have one for every day of the year.
+Put them inside the images folder.
+Then run the `renameimages.rb` script.

 ### Run the rake script
 Rune `rake install`.
 That'll setup the script with launchd.
 You should see your background change immediately.
 If it didn't something went wrong.